Muterra/py_smartyparse/README.md

 + For strings, all Python standard encodings are supported.
 See [here](https://docs.python.org/3/library/codecs.html#standard-encodings) for their string representations.
 + Strings do not currently support fixed lengths.
 Instead, use a fixed-length binary blob and pre-encode the data using str.encode (pre-decode using bytes.decode).
 This can be done using a pre-pack/pre-unpack callback, if so desired.
++ SmartyParser fieldnames currently **must** be valid identifier strings (anything you could assign as an attribute).
+If you want to programmatically check validity, use ```'foo'.isidentifier()```, but SmartyParser will raise an error if you try to assign an invalid fieldname.
+This is the result of using ```__slots__``` for some memory optimization, which is a compromise between default dict behavior and memory use.
+If you're parsing a ton of objects, it will be very helpful for memory consumption.
++ Due to numeric imprecision, floats and doubles can potentially break equivalence (ie ```start == reloaded```) when comparing the before and after of packing -> unpacking the same object.